Who Can Get PTSD?

 For many people, symptoms begin almost right away after the trauma happens.
 For others, the symptoms may not begin or may not become a problem until years later.
 Symptoms of PTSD may include:

-- Repeatedly thinking about the trauma.
-You may find that thoughts about the trauma come to mind even when you don’t want them to.
+Repeatedly thinking about the trauma.
+You may find that thought about the trauma come to mind even when you don’t want them to.
 You might also have nightmares or flashbacks about the trauma or may become upset when something reminds you of the event.

 The current PTSD diagnosis applies to one event lasting for a short time, however, there is a growing group of professionals calling for a separate diagnosis to describe the long-term emotional scarring following long-lasting trauma.
 While it is not an official diagnosis in the DSM-V, Complex PTSD/C-PTSD affects individuals who have experienced chronic inescapable traumas in which that they have had has little or no control over continuing for months or years at a time.
 It is important to note that you may have both PTSD and C-PTSD at the same time.